Rare Image Released By NASA Shows Earth And Moon From Mars, And You’re In it

 NASA’s Mars Reconnaissance Orbiter released images on Friday from its High Resolution Imaging Science Experiment which shows how the Earth and our moon looked when we were 127 million miles away from Mars.

-GeekWire report that the photograph NASA has released has been constructed out of the best shots of our moon and the Earth, based on four sets of images.
+GeekWire reports that the photograph NASA has released has been constructed out of the best shots of our moon and the Earth, based on four sets of images.

 Well, hello there!
 Earth and the Moon viewed from Mars, November 2016 – https://t.co/GAM6RP0xZf pic.twitter.com/gRUJtNj1Lj